Agios Pharmaceuticals: History

-In December 2017, the company filed a new drug application, or NDA, with the U.S. Food and Drug Administration, or FDA, for Ivosidenib for the treatment of adult patients with relapsed or refractory acute myeloid leukemia, or R/R AML with an IDH1 mutation.
+In December 2017, the company filed a New Drug Application with the US FDA for ivosidenib for the treatment of adult patients with relapsed or refractory acute myeloid leukemia with an IDH1 mutation.

 In November 2019, Agios announced an underwritten public offering of 8,250,000 shares of common stock at a price of $31.00 per share which would result in approximately $256 million aggregate gross proceeds.

-In April 2022, FDA approved PYRUKYND® (mitapivat) as First Disease-Modifying Therapy for hemolytic anemia in adults with Pyruvate Kinase Deficiency.
+In April 2022, the FDA approved mitapivat as first disease-modifying therapy for hemolytic anemia in adults with pyruvate kinase deficiency.